-Unlike a federal net operating loss carryforward, a New Mexico net operating loss incurred in tax years after 1990 cannot be carried back and may only be carried forward for 19 years or until the total amount of the loss carryover has been used, whichever occurs first.
-For a net operating loss that was incurred in tax years beginning after 1990 but before January 1, 2013, a New Mexico net operating loss may be carried forward for only five years.
+Unlike a federal net operating loss carryforward, a New Mexico net operating loss incurred cannot be carried back and if incurred on or after January 1, 2013, may be carried forward for 19 years or until the total amount of the loss carryover has been used, whichever occurs first.
+For a net operating loss that was incurred in tax years beginning before January 1, 2013, a New Mexico net operating loss may be carried forward for only five years.
+Refer to regulation 3.3.1.13(E) NMAC, if the net operating loss was incurred in a tax year beginning prior to January 1, 1991.